SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param lta: Long-term time window ending with the same sample as sta
    :param on: STA/LTA ratio defining the start of the time window for fixing LTA.
    :param off: STA/LTA ratio defining the end of the time window for fixing LTA.

+.. py:function:: SUM(timespan)

+   Computes the sum of previous samples within a *timespan*.

+   :param timespan: Time timespan to compute the sum in seconds

 .. py:function:: WA([type = 1[,gain=2080[,T0=0.8[,h=0.7]]]])